AB0529/lazy-meets/README.md

 # Features
 - Multiple schedule support.
-- Automaticlly join a Google Meets session based on selected schedule.
+- Automatically join a Google Meets session based on selected schedule.
 - Leave when less than *n* people are in the class.
 - Joins Breakout rooms when prompted.
 - Exits Breakout rooms when prompted.